M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Logging/index.md

 #if DEBUG
 	// Enable logging to any attached debugger, but do not launch the debugger.
 	LogManager.EnableLoggingToAttachedDebugger(new AttachedDebuggerLoggingSettings(){
-		LaunchDebugger = true, // If true, will pop up the "Attach a debugger" dialog at this point.
+		LaunchDebugger = false, // If true, will pop up the "Attach a debugger" dialog at this point.
 		MinimumLogLevel = LogLevel.Debug,
 		MaximumLogLevel = LogLevel.Fatal
 	});